-Life survival graphs are shown for statistically representative batches of lamps operated under controlled nominal conditions with an 11 hours per start switching cycle.
+The graphs show the mortality curve and Lumen maintenance curve of statistically representative batches of lamps operated under controlled conditions of 11 hours per start.
 The declared lamp life is the median life, which is when 50% of the lamps from a large sample batch would have failed.
 Lamp life in service will be affected by a number of parameters, such as supply voltage variation, switching cycle, operating position, mechanical vibration, luminaire design and control gear.
 The information is intended to be a practical guide for comparison with other lamp types.
 The determination of lamp replacement schedules will depend upon the acceptable reduction in illuminance and the relative costs of spot and group replacement.